-In this series of posts, I have been writing about how many of us unconsciously struggle with problems of perfectionism and self-hate, and this post is about letting go of punishment and control.
+In this series of posts, I have been writing about how many of us unconsciously struggle with problems of perfectionism and self-hate, and this post is about releasing punishment and control.
 You can find links to the other posts in the series below.

-Step Six: I asked Love to show me how to let go of the need to be perfect, to punish, and to be in control.
+Step Six: I asked Love to show me how to release the need to be perfect, to punish, and to be in control.

 The Need for Perfectionism, Punishment, and Control